 Prior to the acquisition of Black Range, Mr. George Glasier, the Company's CEO, who is also a director of the Company ("Seller"), transferred his interest in a former joint venture with Ablation Technologies, LLC to Black Range.
-In connection with the transfer, Black Range issued 25 million shares of Black Range common stock to Seller and committed to pay AUD \$500,000 (USD \$340,252 as of December31, 2022) to Seller within 60 days of the first commercial application of the Kinetic Separation technology.
+In connection with the transfer, Black Range issued 25 million shares of Black Range common stock to Seller and committed to pay AUD \$500,000 (USD \$334,867 as of March 31, 2023) to Seller within 60 days of the first commercial application of the Kinetic Separation technology.
 Western assumed this contingent payment obligation in connection with the acquisition of Black Range.
-At the date of the acquisition of Black Range, this contingent obligation was determined to be probable.
-Since the deferred contingent consideration obligation is probable and the amount is estimable, the Company recorded the deferred contingent consideration as an assumed liability in the amount of \$340,252 and \$362,794 as of December 31, 2022, respectively.
+At the date of the acquisition of Black Range, this contingent obligation is probable.
+Since the deferred contingent consideration obligation is probable and the amount is estimable, the Company recorded the deferred contingent consideration as an assumed liability in the amount of \$334,867 and \$340,252 as of March 31, 2023 and December 31 2022, respectively.

 The Company has multiple lease arrangements with Silver Hawk Ltd., an entity which is owned by George Glasier and his wife Kathleen Glasier.
-These leases, which are all on a month-to-month basis, are for the Company's rental of office, workshop, warehouse and employee housing facilities.
-The Company incurred rent expense of \$55,198 and

-\$34,427 in connection with these arrangement for the years ended December 31, 2022 and 2021, respectively.
+These leases, which are all on a month-to-month basis, are for the Company's rental of office, workshop, warehouse and employee housing facilities The Company incurred rent expense of \$17,925 and \$12,198 in connection with these arrangement for the three months ended March 31, 2023 and 2022, respectively.

-The Company is obligated to pay Mr. Glasier for reimbursable expenses in the amount of \$87,221 and \$65,753 December 31, 2022 and 2021, respectively.
+The Company is obligated to pay Mr. Glasier for reimbursable expenses in the amount of \$35,252 and \$87,221 as of March 31, 2023 and December 31 2022, respectively.